Sunday, 22 November 2015

 Finally it feels like Spring is, well, not quite here, but definitely On Its Way.
 The snowdrops are over and suddenly daffodils are everywhere.
 I went over to my regular haunt - Loch Clunie - with my binoculars, hoping to see an osprey.
 The male has returned to Loch of the Lowes which is just a few miles further along the road, and you just never know.
 I was also keeping an eye out for kites, which I'm seeing more frequently these days.

 Not today though.
 I did see a number of buzzards, three whooper swans, two mute swans, and some long-tailed tits, and that was about it except for the usual pheasants, crows, and mallard ducks.
-And a solitary lapwing flying over the road as I drove loch-wards - I think there might have been another sitting in a field, in fact I'm fairly sure of it, and I do hope they are a pair and will nest.
+And a solitary lapwing flying over the road - I think there might have been another sitting in a field, in fact I'm fairly sure of it, and I hope they are a pair and will nest.

 I had a look for frog spawn - again, nothing.
 It is a bit early for it here.